ritish1912/SuperChat/README.md

 ### `SuperChat`
-- A full stack Group Chat web application
+- A full stack Group Chat web application.
 - Open https://superchat-a8ee2.web.app/ to view it in your browser.

 ### `Features`
-- Authentication via Google Sign
+- Authentication via `Google Sign`.
-- Multiple users can sign in and be a part of the group chat
+- Multiple users can sign in and be a part of the group chat.
-- Uses React Js for front-end
+- Uses `React Js` for front-end.
-- Uses Firebase for database
+- Uses `Firebase` for database.

 ### `Screenshots`